Deltares/blueearth_cst/README.rst

 The BlueEarth Climate Stress Test toolbox (blueearth_cst) is a free, open-source, and online toolbox for interactive climate risk assessment based on bottom-up analysis principles.
 The toolbox will enable end-users to:

- - Explore the range of hydroclimatic uncertainty in a selected geographic area of choice, including natural variability and climate change signals.
+ - Explore the range of hydro-climatic uncertainty in a selected geographic area of choice, including natural variability and climate change signals.

  - Design and execute a climate stress test for the response and vulnerabilities of user-defined thresholds and metrics.